aminalaee/sqladmin/docs/configurations.md

 * `form_excluded_columns`: List of model columns to be excluded from the form.
 * `form_overrides`: Dictionary of form fields to override when creating the form.
 * `form_include_pk`: Control if primary key column should be included in create/edit forms.
 Default is `False`.
+* `form_ajax_refs`: Use Ajax with Select2 for loading relationship models async.
+This is use ful when the related model has a lot of records.

 !!! example